habitat-sh/habitat/www/source/blog/2017-10-24-node-with-db.html.md

 There are two parts to this application - the application itself and the database.
 We'll run these in two separate containers, but the application needs to be able to access and talk to the database.

-Let's set up the default configuration for the application's connection to the database in habitat/default.toml - this file sets environmental variables that will be used by the application.
+Let's set up the default configuration for the application's connection to the database in habitat/default.toml - this file defines environmental variables that will be used by the application.

 **habitat/default.toml**